Getting started

 The easiest way to get started is to use one of the templates.
 All templates include required dependencies and pre-configured settings.
 Some templates also include additional features like Jest, Storybook, ESLint, etc.

-All templates include only @mantine/core and @mantine/hooks packages, if you need additional @mantine/* packages follow installation instructions of the package you want to use.
+Templates include only @mantine/core and @mantine/hooks packages, if you need additional @mantine/* packages, follow installation instructions of the package you want to use.

-To get started with a template, open it on GitHub and click on the "Use this template" button.
-Note that you need to be logged in to your GitHub account to use this feature.
+To get started with a template, open it on GitHub and click "Use this template" button.
+In order to use this feature you need to be logged in to your GitHub account.
 If you are not familiar with GitHub, you can find a detailed instruction on how to bootstrap a project from a template on this page.

 Templates list: